Tiles or Shower Wall Panels – Which Is Best?

 Shower wall kits come complete with trims and sealant so that you can pop it all into place yourself.
 Instructions are usually clear and once in situ they do away with the worry of grubby grout which is a definite plus for many people.

-Because the surface of shower wall is non-porous, they are easy to clean.
-However a word of warning: they don’t take kindly to abrasive cleaners and manufacturers will usually advise a specialist cleaning solution.
+Because the surface of the shower wall is non-porous, they are easy to clean.
+However, a word of warning: they don’t take kindly to abrasive cleaners and manufacturers will usually advise a specialist cleaning solution.

 Are shower wall panels better than bathroom wall tiles?

 In terms of maintenance, a quick wipe with antibacterial spray should see your shower wall looking as good as new in no time whilst tiles need more in terms of elbow grease.
-Grout is always an issue with tiles and unless you’re super vigilant about cleaning daily and drying the walls off, your grout will generally start to look a little shabby after a few years.
-Read our tips on removing and replacing grout.
+Grout is always an issue with tiles and unless you’re super vigilant about cleaning daily and drying the walls off, your grout will start to look a little shabby after a few years.

 So, tiles or shower walls: which is best?